Water voles in the UK

 Why do water voles need protecting?

 Water voles have suffered huge declines as a result of habitat loss, pollution of waterways, industrialisation of agriculture, housing development and predation by American mink which were brought to the UK for fur farming.
-Once a regular sight in ditches, streams and rivers across the UK, water voles are now absent from much of the country.
+Once a regular sight in ditches, streams and rivers across the UK, water voles are now absent across much of the country.

 How can I help water voles?